← Back to all blogs

-Most AI programmes don’t fail because the models are weak.
-They fail because no one ever said: ‘This shouldn’t exist.’
+Most AI strategies do not fail because the models are weak.
+They fail because no one defines what should not be built.

-Inside regulated organisations, AI strategy sessions generate long lists of promising use cases including triage engines, eligibility automation, predictive fraud detection and policy copilots.
-On paper, everything looks viable.
+Inside regulated organisations, AI planning sessions often produce long lists of promising use cases: triage engines, eligibility automation, fraud detection models and internal copilots.
+On paper, most look viable.

-When nothing gets killed, capital fragments.
+But when nothing gets eliminated, capital fragments.
 Risk accumulates quietly.
 Governance weakens by default.
 Delivery slows.
 Executive confidence erodes.

 The hidden cost of never saying ‘no’